backpackerhh/blog-posts/cmb8c6mj3000f09l71vpm1r1p.md

 Note that all those skills have been extracted from real job offers I have seen lately.

 I love what I do, and the opportunity to constantly learn is one of the best parts of this job.
-However, I think the industry needs to move away from seeking [mythical 10x developers](https://www.simplethread.com/the-10x-programmer-myth/).
+However, I think the industry needs to move away from seeking [mythical 10x engineers](https://www.simplethread.com/the-10x-programmer-myth/).

 My suggestion is to not expect to hire a single person to do the work of an entire department, and rely on the candidates' ability to learn and adapt.
 Foster a culture that values deep expertise as much as broad knowledge to build stronger teams.

 Thank you for reading and see you in the next one!

----

-%%[buy-me-a-coffee]